codehub-learn/angular-starter-kit/README.md

 ![App](app.png)

-Congratulations 👏 You are now ready to learn how to develop Angular applications at Code.Hub 🔥
+Congratulations 👏 You are now ready to learn how to develop Angular applications with Code.Hub 🔥